Quickguides

 • Is the aid measure aimed at a well-defined objective of common interest (such as growth, employment, cohesion, protection of the environment, and research and development)?

-• Is the measure designed to deliver the objective of common interest - that is, does the aid address a market failure or another objective?
+• Is the measure designed to deliver the objective of common interest; that is, does the aid address a market failure or another objective?

 • Are the distortions of competition and effect on trade limited, so that the overall balance is positive?

-The balancing test is not a substitute for notification to the Commission.
-Instead it describes the approach applied by the Commission to aid that is notified.
+The balancing test is not a substitute for notification to the European Commission.
+Instead it describes the approach applied by the European Commission to aid that is notified.
 It should help any businesses contemplating potential aid to assess the strength of their case, and it can also help to suggest how an arrangement might be adjusted to take it out of the State aid framework altogether, or render it more likely to be accepted as compatible.

-7. Emergency measures
+8. Emergency measures

 State aid for rescuing and restructuring firms in difficulty

 • Rescue aid must consist of reversible liquidity support in the form of loans/loans guarantees with an interest rate at least comparable to those reserved for loans to healthy firms.
+The aid must be limited to the minimum necessary and be reimbursed or come to an end within six months.

-• Grant of restructuring aid is conditional on the full implementation of a viable restructuring or liquidation plan (i.e. a scaling down of the business) which must be submitted to the Commission.
+• The grant of restructuring aid is conditional on the full implementation of a viable restructuring or liquidation plan (i.e. a scaling down of the business) which must be submitted to the European Commission.
+The beneficiary is expected to make a significant contribution to the restructuring plan from its own resources.

-8. Procedure
+9. Procedure

 Notification